 What are the Solutions to Manage Perimenopause Palpitations?

 If you have recurrent episodes of palpitations in menopause, you need to take medical advice at the earliest.
 However, you also should take good care of your health and maintain a proper lifestyle for sound heart health and to lessen the incidences of palpitation.
+That’s what my doctor advised me as well.
 Here are a few management tips:

 1. Cut Down on Caffeine